ArturoSbr/aws-ccp-cheat-sheet/main.md

 7. Transit Gateway: Service to connect many VPCs and on-premises data centers through a "hub and spokes" topology (TGW in the center).

 ## Security

+### Penetration Testing
+We can attack our own infrastructure without asking for permission from AWS for the following services: EC2, ELB, Lamda functions, RDS, Aurora, CloudFront, NAT gateways, API gateways, Lightsail resources and Beanstalk environments.
+We cannot attack our infrastructure by flooding (DDoS, port flooding, etc.).

 ### DDoS Protection
 1. Shield Standard: Free DDoS protection for your websites and applications.
 2. Shield Advanced: Premium DDoS with 24/7 surveillance.
 3. Web Application Firewall (WAF): Filter requests based on rules (e.g., only one request per 10 minutes).

+### Encryption
-### Key Management Service (KMS)
+#### Key Management Service (KMS)
+We use KMS to encrypt data and objects.
 AWS manages the keys and our job is to define who can access them to decrypt encrypted services.
 For example, we can encrypt an RDS database and select users that can access the keys to decrypt it.

-### Hardware Security Modules (HSM)
+#### Cloud Hardware Security Modules (HSM)
-AWS provisions hardware for encrypting data and our job is to use it to manage encryption keys.
+AWS provisions hardware for encrypting data and our job is to use it to create and manage encryption keys.

-### Types of Customer Master Keys (CMK)
+#### Types of Customer Master Keys (CMK)
 1. Customer Managed CMK: Keys that are created and managed by the user.
-2. CloudHSM Keys: Keys created with an HMS device.
+2. CloudHSM Keys: Keys created with an HMS device through CloudHSM.
 3. AWS Managed CMK: Keys that are created and managed by AWS on our behalf.
 4. AWS Owned CMK: Keys owned by AWS that we cannot even see.

-### Certificate Manager (ACM)
+### Amazon Certificate Manager (ACM)
 Service to deploy SSL/TLS certificates.
 It can be attached to an ALB so that the user can communicate with it via HTTPS.

 ### Secrets Manager